ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 Surfaces are considered non-vegetated for the surface flux calculations if leaf plus stem area index :math:`L+S<0.05` (section :numref:`Phenology and vegetation burial by snow`).
-By definition, this includes bare soil, wetlands, and glaciers.
+By definition, this includes bare soil and glaciers.
 The solution for lakes is described in Chapter :numref:`rst_Lake Model`.
 For these surfaces, the surface may be exposed to the atmosphere, snow covered, and/or surface water covered, so that the sensible heat flux :math:`H_{g}`  (W